 Disclaimer: This content contains some affiliate links for which we will earn a commission (at no additional cost to you).
 This is to ensure that we can keep creating free content for you.

 Creating content for websites is not an easy task.
-You have to compete with thousands of websites, deal with ever-changing search engine algorithms, and cater to the needs of a fickle target audience.
-Still, it’s not impossible.
+You have to compete with thousands of websites, deal with ever-changing search engine algorithms, make sure the content passes AI content detection and plagiarism checks and most importantly cater to the needs of a target audience.

 All you need to do is follow this strategy step by step: